Natalia Leite: Career

+Since 2021, Leite has directed numerous TV series.
+Most notably The Handmaid's Tale, The Twisted Tale of Amanda Knox, and Black Cake.

 Frequently collaborating with Kyp Malone, Leite starred and co-directed the music video "Million Miles" for TV On The Radio.
-Malone then went on to create the original score for the feature film Bare.
+Malone then went on to create the original score for the film Bare.

 Personal life

 Leite is bisexual, and often deals with sexuality in her works.